Frequently Asked Questions

 Q: Are gifts to Partners with Families & Children tax deductible?

 A: Yes, Partners is a 501(C)(3) charitable organization; therefore, all gifts are tax deductible to the fullest extent of the law.
-For additional information on the tax-deductibility of gifts, contact Linda Safford, Director of Development, at email@example.com.
+For additional information on the tax-deductibility of gifts, contact Angelique Rusk, Development Director, at email@example.com.